Agentic Verification of Software Systems: Experimental Setup

-{\bf Baselines.} We compare \ourSol with state-of-the-art tools developed for proof automation in Rocq.
-We choose four baselines, namely \rango~\cite{rango-icse25}, \palm~\cite{lu2024proof}, \qedcartographer~\cite{sanchez2024qedcartographer} (or \qedc for short), and \proverbot~\cite{sanchez2020generating} (or \pbot for short).
-These tools have shown exceptional results on proof automation tasks, and they employ different machine-learning techniques: standard LLMs, fine-tuned LLMs, reinforcement learning, and recurrent neural networks (RNNs), respectively. \ourSol and \palm, which invoke closed-source LLM through APIs, use GPT-4.1 as the backend with temperature 0.
+We compare \ourSol with state-of-the-art tools developed for proof automation in Rocq.
+We choose five baselines, namely \rango~\cite{rango-icse25}, \palm~\cite{lu2025palm}, \copra~\cite{thakur2024context}, \qedcartographer~\cite{sanchez2024qedcartographer} (or \qedc for short), and \proverbot~\cite{sanchez2020generating} (or \pbot for short).
+These tools have shown exceptional results on proof automation tasks, and they employ different machine-learning techniques: standard LLMs, fine-tuned LLMs, reinforcement learning, and recurrent neural networks (RNNs), respectively. \ourSol, \palm, and \copra, which invoke closed-source LLM through APIs, use GPT-4.1 as the backend with temperature 0.
 For the other three baselines, we use the pre-trained weights made available in their artifacts.
 These include a fine-tuned version of DeepSeek-Coder used by \rango, a reinforcement-learning-based tactic selection agent employed by \qedc, and a custom tactic prediction network in \pbot.
 They also have access to a single Nvidia A40 GPU with 48GB of VRAM if needed.
-We use the default settings for all the tools. \rango times out after 10 minutes, and \qedc is limited to 512 generation steps. \palm and \pbot are executed until completion.
+We use the default settings for all the tools. \rango and \copra times out after 10 minutes, and \qedc is limited to 512 generation steps. \palm and \pbot are executed until completion.
 We set up all the baselines in Docker on Ubuntu 22.04.
 Other than \palm, which uses older Rocq 8.12 for compatibility reasons, all the other tools are configured with Rocq 8.18.

-{\bf Benchmarks used in Evaluation.} To conduct a comprehensive evaluation, we use the two benchmark sets mentioned in \autoref{sec:background:complexity}, including 625 lemmas from \coqgym~\cite{yang2019coqgym} and 641 lemmas extracted from real-world programs in SV-COMP~\cite{svcomp}.
-At the end, we have 1,266 lemmas evenly distributed across \coqgym and SV-COMP programs for our evaluation.
+We delay the discussions on the use of different models and Rocq versions to Section~\ref{sec:threat}.